folio-org/folio-org.github.io/guides/module-descriptor.md

 * `DB_HOST` keyword "postgres" is automatically mapped by the relevant system.
 * `DB_DATABASE` is "okapi_modules" used by all modules.

+### Docker Hub README

+As part of the CI stage "Docker Build", various information will be gleaned from the LaunchDescriptor to generate a README and deploy to Docker Hub.

+As explained [above](#docker-env), clearly describe the "env" items.

 ### Example LaunchDescriptors